 7 If using PuTTY on Windows or Terminal on Mac OS, you should see a colorful GUI.
-If you're instead using SecureCRT on Windows and only see monochrome (e.g., black and white), go to Options \rightarrow Session Options... \rightarrow Terminal \rightarrow Emulation, and change Terminal to Linux and check the box next to ANSI Color.
+If you're instead using SecureCRT on Windows and only see monochrome (e.g., black and white) or gaps in the program's borders, go to Options \rightarrow Session Options... \rightarrow Terminal \rightarrow Emulation, and change Terminal to Linux and check the box next to ANSI Color.
 After clicking OK, go to Options \rightarrow Save Settings Now.
 You may then need to log out and back in to see our GUI in color.
 If you can't get color to work, head to the course's bulletin board for advice!